Chris Hani: Assassins' conviction and amnesty hearing

 In October 1993, both Janusz Waluś and Clive Derby-Lewis were convicted for the murder and sentenced to death.
 Derby-Lewis's wife, Gaye, was acquitted.
 Both men's sentences were commuted to life imprisonment when the death penalty was abolished as a result of a Constitutional Court ruling in 1995.

 Hani's killers appeared before the Truth and Reconciliation Commission, claiming political motivation for their crimes and applying for amnesty on the basis that they had acted on the orders of the Conservative Party.
 The Hani family was represented by the anti-apartheid lawyer George Bizos.
 Their applications were denied when the TRC ruled that they had not acted under orders.
 Following several failed attempts, Derby-Lewis was granted medical parole in May 2015 after he had been diagnosed with terminal lung cancer; he died 18 months later, on 3 November 2016.

-On 10 March 2016, the North Gauteng High Court ordered Waluś to be released on parole under bail conditions.
+On 10 March 2016, the north Gauteng High Court ordered Waluś to be released on parole under bail conditions.
 The Department of Justice and Correctional Services lodged an appeal against the parole decision to the Supreme Court of Appeal in Bloemfontein.
 The Department of Home Affairs has indicated that Waluś may have his South African citizenship revoked.
 On 18 August 2017, the Supreme Court of Appeal in Bloemfontein overturned Waluś's parole, a decision that was welcomed by the SACP.
 By October 2019, Waluś was still in prison, despite his lawyer's claim that he is completely rehabilitated.
 On 16 March 2020, Waluś was again denied parole by Justice Minister Ronald Lamola.
 On 7 December 2022, Waluś was granted parole under strict conditions by Justice Minister Ronald Lamola.
-In 2024, the government announced that Waluś was to be deported to Poland on 6 December with the Polish government paying for the proceedings.
-Finnaly Walus arrived in Poland on 7 December.
+In 2024, the government announced that Waluś was to be deported to Poland on 6 December, with the Polish Government paying for the proceedings.
+Waluś arrived in Poland on 7 December 2024.

-Absence of conspiracy
+Conspiracy theories

 Hani's assassination has attracted numerous conspiracy theories about outside involvement.
 The final report of the Truth and Reconciliation Commission said it "was unable to find evidence that the two murderers convicted of the killing of Chris Hani took orders from international groups, security forces or from higher up in the right-wing echelons".

+Consequences

+His assassination threatened to plundge the country into chaos.
+His death brought forth protests throughout the country and across the international community, but ultimately proved a turning point in the negotiations to end Apartheid, after which the main parties pushed for a settlement with increased determination.